kayoMichael/premier_league/README.md

 # Initialize the ranking table for the current season
 ranking = RankingTable()

-# Or specify a target season
+# Or specify a target season (None Defaults to Current Season)
 ranking = RankingTable(target_season="1995-1996")

+# Or specify a different league (None Defaults to Premier League)
+ranking = RankingTable(league="Serie A")
 ```

 ## Core Features